niki2212/Credit-Card-Fraud-Detection/README.md

 # Classification Models
-The credit card fraud detection is a binary classification problem.The algorithms we used are K-Nearest Neighbours
+The credit card fraud detection is a binary classification problem.The algorithms we used are
+#### Algorithms included:
+- K-Nearest Neighbors
-  Logistic Regression
+- Logistic Regression
-  Support Vector Machine
+- Support Vector Machine
-  Decision Trees
+- Decision Trees
-  Random Forest
+- Random Forest

 # Evaluation metrics
   ROC Curve plot